godotengine/godot-demo-projects/2d/physics_platformer/README.md

 Language: GDScript

-Renderer: Forward+
+Renderer: Compatibility

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2725
+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/physics-platformer-2d-demo/

 ## How does it work?